TGB2119/Under-the-Rainbow/README.md

 # Under-the-Rainbow
-Have fun wading thorough this
+Have fun wading through this